datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 * We can create indexes on columns to support searching them without requiring `ALLOW FILTERING` and without requiring that they are part of the primary key
-* A column's index translates to a local index for each memtable and each sstable segment within the table
+* An indexed column index consists of local indexes for each memtable and each sstable segment within the table
 * Query execution scatters across each index to get the collection of Primary Keys that satisfy a predicate
 * Each sstable segment's index is immutable
 * Memtable indexes are mutable and are updated as the memtable is updated